Elena Humeniuk

 Microsoft Project for the Web

 A recent addition to Microsoft project management tools, Project for the Web is a popular alternative to Trello.
-With powerful web-based project management features and capabilities, the tool provides different methods to view your project, including timeline view (Gantt Chart), Board View, and Grid View.
-Microsoft Project for the Web facilitates managers and teams in planning and managing work, regardless of project size.
+With powerful web-based project management features and capabilities, the tool provides different methods to view your project.
+They include timeline view (Gantt Chart), Board View, and Grid View.
+As a Microsoft version of Trello, Microsoft Project for the Web facilitates managers and teams in planning and managing work, regardless of project size.

 It is built on the Microsoft Power Platform and includes the Project Home, Roadmap, and web-based experience.
 It offers easy-to-use project management that is specially created for informal project managers.